jozefvaclavik/docker_workshop/day_1/part_1/README.md

 Back in 2009-2012 was a period when it was easier to run development environment on virtual machine then on a MacOS.
 There was no Homebrew, no ruby-buils, easiest way to install/run postgres/mysql was through LAMP type of packaged apps.
 Any upgrade of MacOS between major versions would mean that things were broken for 1-2 months.

 Virtual machines had one issue.
-You couldnt easily move them around or rebuild them if you needed.
+You couldn't easily move them around or rebuild them if you needed.
 You could take dumps/snapshots, but to be fair, this was time CPUs in MBP has 2 cores and 200GB drives were kinda default so having 20GB snapshot laying around wasn't really reasonable.

 This was when docker came in and I started experimenting with it.
-Docker is not a full virtualization.
+Docker is not a full virtualization, it's more of an isolation of binaries while sharing same resources.
 That means it's not as reasource heavy as VM.
 It relies on images build based on Dockerfile and creates running containers from them.
-Containers are persistent only while they are created, once you delete a container, its data is gone.
-This is one important difference between running VMs and containers.

 That was enough history, lets get started.
 Hope by now you have docker installed locally, so lets create some containers in practice.

 ## Welcome to Busybox
 Buxybox is the smallest and simplest linux image available (1-5MB).
 Lets run that and see what happens.

-Run `docker run -it --rm busybox`, [docs: "docker run"](https://docs.docker.com/engine/reference/commandline/run/)
+Run `docker run -it --rm busybox` [^1].

 Then you should see something like this: